C++ set begin

 SQL

-In the above example, begin function is used to return an iterator pointing to the first element in the myset set.
+The begin method is employed to retrieve an iterator that points to the initial element within the myset set.

 Example 2